SciML/sciml.ai/_posts/2018-8-20-FunctionInputEPIRK.md

 release.
 Much thanks goes to the Google Summer of Code students who heavily contributed to these advances.

-## v0.7 Compatibility
+## v0.7 and v1.0 Compatibility

-JuliaDiffEq is now considered to be on Julia v0.7.
-The most of the libraries have had a compatibility update release and now the master branches are being developed for v0.7.
-This means that all new features will be Julia v0.7-only, but v0.6 versions should continue to work.
+JuliaDiffEq is now considered to be on Julia v1.0.
+The libraries have had a compatibility update releases and now the master branches are being developed for v1.0.
+This means that all new features will be Julia v1.0-only, but v0.6 versions should continue to work.
 A lot of help came from GSoC student Yingbo Ma (@YingboMa).